slapxxi/timetrader/README.md

 - [ ] Learn about networking principles.
 - [x] Learn about the fundamentals of web scraping.
 - [x] Learn the basics of `BeautifulSoup`.
+- [x] Learn the basics of working with HTTP.

 ## Assets Management